RabinaRoka/Data-Visualization/ReadMe.txt

 ##The next step is to create a shape to put in the svg area.
 There are a number of supported shapes in SVG, such as rectangles and circles.
 They are used to display data.
 For example, a rectangle (<rect>) SVG shape could create a bar in a bar chart.

+##n SVG, a rect shape is colored with the fill attribute.
+It supports hex codes, color names, and rgb values, as well as more complex options like gradients and transparency.

+##D3 lets you label a graph element, such as a bar, using the SVG text element.

+Like the rect element, a text element needs to have x and y attributes, to place it on the SVG.
+It also needs to access the data to display those values.